rylev/DMG-01/book/src/appendix/bit_manipulation.md

   1101
 ```

-The same advice around hexidecimal applies for bitwise OR as it did for AND.
+The same advice around hexadecimal applies for bitwise OR as it did for AND.
 When in doubt, convert to binary and go bit by bit.

 Bitwise OR can be used to combine two binary values together.
 For example, if you want to be sure that a value has it's least signficant bit set to 1, you can OR it with 0b1.